Differentially Private False Discovery Rate Control: The PrivateBHq Procedure

 \begin{definition}[Multiplicative Sensitivity] A $p$-value function $p$ is said to be $(\eta,\nu)$-{\em multiplicatively sensitive}, or $(\eta,\nu)$-{\em sensitive} for short, if for all adjacent databases $D$ and $D'$, either both $p(D), p(D') \le \nu$ or

 \end{definition}

+Our PrivateBHq algorithm will make explicit use of both parameters in ensuring privacy.
 The parameter $\nu$ is introduced in recognition of the fact that a very small $p$-value may jump or fall by a relatively large multiplicative factor between adjacent databases.
-This parameter is normally much less than the Bonferroni level, resulting in essentially no power loss for truncating $p$-values at $\nu$.
+This parameter is normally much less than the Bonferroni level $q/m$~(see, for example, \cite{dudoit2008multiple}), resulting in essentially no power loss for truncating $p$-values at $\nu$.
 A $p$-value can satisfy different pairs of $(\eta, \nu)$-multiplicative sensitivities.
 In short, the two parameters $\eta$ and $\nu$ exhibit a certain trade-off relationship in the sense that one can increase (resp.~decrease) $\eta$ and decrease (resp.~increase) $\nu$ in a careful way such that a $p$-value still satisfies this condition.
 Every $p$-value satisfies $(\eta,\nu)$-sensitivity for {\em some} values of the parameters.
 Moreover, given $p$-value functions $p_1,p_2$ with multiplicative sensitivities $(\eta_1,\nu_1)$ and $(\eta_2,\nu_2)$ respectively, it is immediate that both functions satisfy $(\max\{\eta_1,\eta_2\}, \max\{\nu_1,\nu_2\})$-sensitivity, so given a collection of $p$-values there always exist $\eta,\nu$ so that all of the $p$-values in the collection are $(\eta,\nu)$-sensitive.